A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 What is Autism?

-Down syndrome, a genetic condition involving an extra copy of chromosome 21, leads to specific physical traits and developmental delays.
-In contrast, Autism Spectrum Disorder (ASD) is a developmental condition marked by challenges in social communication, repetitive behaviours, and intense interests, without any specific physical markers.
-According to the World Health Organization (WHO), autism affects an estimated 1 in 100 children worldwide, with higher rates observed in the U.S. and UK.
+Down syndrome is a genetic condition caused by an extra copy of chromosome 21.
+This leads to physical traits and developmental delays.
+Autism Spectrum Disorder (ASD) is a developmental condition with challenges in social communication, repetitive behaviors, and intense interests.

 Understanding Autism Spectrum Disorder (ASD)

 ASD is a neurodevelopmental disorder affecting social interaction, empathy, and communication skills.
-Each individual with autism is unique; two children with the same diagnosis may have vastly different behaviours and abilities.
-While many individuals exhibit intense interests or repetitive behaviours, the specifics can vary widely.
+Each individual with autism is unique; two children with the same diagnosis may have vastly different behaviors and abilities.
+While many individuals exhibit intense interests or repetitive behaviors, the specifics can vary widely.

-If your child is diagnosed with autism, you may encounter terms like “high-functioning autism,” “pervasive developmental disorder,” or “atypical autism.”
-While these terms may be confusing, what matters most is addressing your child’s specific needs rather than focusing solely on diagnostic labels.
+If your child is diagnosed with autism, you might hear different terms like “high-functioning autism,” “pervasive developmental disorder,” or “atypical autism.”
+Doctors and hospitals often use these terms, and they can be confusing, but they relate to the autism spectrum.
+The most important thing is to focus on meeting your child’s needs, not just on labels.

 Early Signs and Symptoms of Autism

 Autism-related brain development changes begin in the prenatal period and often have genetic links.
-Many children show early signs by 18-24 months, leading Pediatricians to recommend routine early screenings.
-Early behavioural interventions can help children with autism develop social and communication skills, improving long-term outcomes significantly.
+Many children show early signs by 18-24 months, leading Pediatricians (Children specialist doctors) to recommend routine early screenings.
+Early behavioral interventions can help children with autism develop social and communication skills, improving long-term outcomes significantly.

 Common Life Challenges for Individuals with Autism

-Autism symptoms vary widely, but common challenges include:
+Autism symptoms vary widely, but familiar challenges include:

 Communication: